 Staff and partners questions

 Enormous amounts of orders during the holiday season puts a lot of pressure on operational departments.
-It is a smart idea for companies to hire additional staff, if needed, during the holiday season to help improve efficiency.
+It is a smart idea for companies to hire additional staff if needed.
+This can help during the holiday season to help improve efficiency.
 FedEx and UPS are practicing seasonal hiring every year.
 UPS is going to additionally hire around 95,000 people this year and FedEx will hire around 55,000 people this year.
 Some companies, like Walmart, apart from hiring seasonal workforce offer extra hours for current employees to increase operations efficiency.
 Also, don’t forget to make sure all of your logistics partners like 3PL providers and suppliers are aware of your plans and strategies to avoid misunderstandings.

 Strategy for last minute orders